RubixML/ML/README.md

 ```

 Since we are measuring accuracy, this output indicates that our Estimator is 94.5% accurate given the data we've trained and tested it with.
 Not bad.

+### Visualization
+Visualization is how you communicate the findings of your experiment to the end-user and is key to derive value from your hard work in engineering a performant model.
+Although visualization is important (imporant enough for us to mention it), we consider it to be beyond the scope of what a machine learning library should offer.
+Therefore, we leave you with the choice of using any of the many great plotting and visualization frameworks out there to communicate your predictions made.

+If you are looking for a place to start, we recommend [D3.js](https://d3js.org/), since it is an amazing data-driven framework written in Javascript and tends to play well with PHP.

 ### What Next?
 Now that you've gone through a brief introduction of a simple machine learning problem in Rubix, the next step is to become more familiar with the API and to experiment with some data on your own.
 We highly recommend reading the entire documentation at least twice to fully understand all of the features at your disposal.
 If you're eager to get started, a great place to begin is by downloading some datasets from the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) where they have many pre-cleaned datasets available for free.